 I am a British author and educator, and founder/director of the Spiritual Companions Trust an educational charity that takes a holistic and person-centred approach to spirituality and wellness.

-Under the umbrella of Spiritual Companions I have recently pioneered (2016) the first fully accredited Ofqual course in spirituality, The Diploma in Practical Spirituality and Wellness.
+Under the umbrella of Spiritual Companions I have recently pioneered (2016) the development of the first Ofqual regulated qualification in spirituality, in collaboration with the awarding organisation Crossfields Institute.
+The Diploma in Practical Spirituality and Wellness.

 My books include The Endorphin Effect and The Power of Modern Spirituality.

 Born in London, his original career was as a novelist and publisher.
 He had eight books published, and had been a senior commissioning editor at Macmillans by the time he was 25.
 He also co-founded Advise, the first 24-hour immigrant advisory service in London and was involved in the publication of International Times.

 He then took two years spiritual retreat living off-grid in the High Atlas Mountains of southern Morocco.
 As a mature student he studied and then taught at the London School of Economics where he gained his doctorate in political psychology.
 His Personal Identity, National Identity, International Politics was published by the Cambridge University Press.
 He then moved to work with special needs adults and teenagers in Southwark College and gained a Cert.Ed. specialising in that field.

 His background also includes three years of psychoanalysis with Dr Edward Glover and ongoing immersion in psychotherapies and complementary approaches including bodywork, breath work, indigenous and pagan, and a regular daily meditation practice since his early twenties.